-I was just reminded of a “funny” event from the worst of the mast cell activation disease days (before doctors knew what I had).
+I was just reminded of a “funny” event from the worst of the mast cell activation disease days in 2014-2017 (before doctors knew what I had).
 I was just released from the hospital for something — maybe from my second fake heart attack, I don’t remember for sure — and I thought, “If I’m going to die before they figure out what’s wrong with me, I’d like to have a chocolate milk shake.”

 So I drove to a placed called Sweet Cow in Louisville, Colorado, ordered a milkshake, and then began going unconscious before the order could even be completed.
 While the poor guy was making my shake I walked out of the store, sat on a bench outside, and put my head between my legs, hoping I wouldn’t pass out.
 The guy who was making my shake was probably only in high school, and he eventually brought the shake out to me while I sat there with my head between my legs.
 We had some sort of conversation, the gist of which was I was trying not to pass out and him saying that the milkshake was free.